jpastolfi/to-do-list-crud/README.md

 Hi!
 This is going to be a to do list created using JavaScipt, TypeScript and Next, along with several other libraries.
 It's been developed by [me] using [Mario's] CRUD course as a guidance.
 I hope you enjoy it and find it useful.

+The deployed version can be accessed through this [link].

 # Features
 As it was mentioned earlier, this is going to be a to do list.
 In it you'll be able to: